MicrosoftDocs/VBA-Docs/api/Word.Document.ReplyWithChanges.md

 # Document.ReplyWithChanges method (Word)

-Sends an e-mail message to the author of a document that has been sent out for review, notifying them that a reviewer has completed review of the document.
+Sends an email message to the author of a document that has been sent out for review, notifying them that a reviewer has completed review of the document.

 ## Syntax